jkfindeisen/dna_paint_minflux_nanoscopy_2021/README.md

 for each of the localization (so Nx1 or Nx3 vectors)

+They are based on the exported output of Abberior Instruments (https://abberior-instruments.com/) exports of measurements on the Abberior Instruments Minflux microscope (https://abberior-instruments.com/products/minflux/).
+However, the z-coordinate of the localization is already corrected by the factor 0.7 to obtain correct coordinates compared to the output of the Imspector software output.
+All other field names are identical (except for t, which correnponds to "tim" and lengths have been converted to nm from m).

+Raw AI measurement files are published at https://doi.org/10.5281/zenodo.6562764.

 "meta" struct with meta information (recording data, laser power, pinhole size, used Minflux sequence, used dye and image concentration)